Best Enrichment for Eclectus Parrot

 Physical Exercise Recommendations for Eclectus Parrot

 Physical activity for Eclectus Parrot should reflect their moderate exercise needs and Medium-Large (14-17 inches, 350-500 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Eclectus Parrot, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Eclectus Parrot birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Eclectus Parrot birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Eclectus Parrot benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Eclectus Parrot